SC orders arrest of accused in triple murder case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Appearing in person, the appellant alleged that some members of the Sindh Assembly were supporting the accused, adding that she is facing life threats by some Waderas of Sindh.
-She alleged that the Sindh Police have made a deal with the MPAs and arrested Zulfiqar Chandio.
-The IGP told the court they have provided adequate security to Rubab Chandio.
+Appearing in person, the appellant alleged that some members of the Sindh Assembly are supporting the accused, adding that she is facing life threats by some Vaderas of Sindh.
+She alleged that the Sindh police have made a deal with the MPAs and arrested Zulfiqar Chandio.

-As per the case, Umme Rubabâ€™s father Mukhtiar Chandio, grandfather Karamullah Chandio and paternal uncle Kabil Chandio were allegedly gunned down on January 17, 2018, within the limits of the Faridabad Police Station in Mehr Taluka of Dadu District.